The Inward Migration in Apocalyptic Times

 by Alexis Wright

 Alexis Wright is a member of the Waanyi people from the highlands of the southern Gulf of Carpentaria in Australia.
 She is the author of the novels The Swan Book and Carpentaria, winner of the Miles Franklin Award, Australia’s most prestigious literary prize.
 Wright has published three works of nonfiction: Take Power, Grog War, and Tracker, a collective memoir of Aboriginal leader Tracker Tilmouth and winner of the Stella Prize.
 Her most recent book is Praiseworthy.
 In 2017 she was named the Boisbouvier Chair in Australian Literature at the University of Melbourne.

 As the world falters, threatening native ecosystems and Indigenous lifeways, acclaimed Australian Aboriginal author Alexis Wright turns inward to the dwelling place of ancestral story.
 From here, she considers how her ancient culture has responded to ongoing destruction—and how to bear witness to the creation of a post-apocalyptic world.

-A Buddhist monk and Zen poet whose name was Huineng once wrote a gatha, or poem, over a thousand years ago.
-The poem, titled “There Was No Tree to the Bodhi,” was essentially about how the purity of enlightenment would not be corrupted by the dust particles of life.
-The four-line poem ends with the line, “Where then was the dust?”1
+A buddhist monk and Zen poet named Huineng once wrote a gatha, or poem, over a thousand years ago.
+The poem, “There Was No Tree to the Bodhi,” was essentially about how the purity of enlightenment would not be corrupted by the dust particles of life.
+The four-line poem ends by asking, “Where then was the dust?”1

 The essential truths of my people, held within our land and within the knowledge of country, have endured great storms of dust—cultural oppression, drought, fires.
 As I was thinking about this at the turn of the century, two questions arose: How far would we as Aboriginal people go to survive?
 What is the future of the planet?

 Seeking answers to these questions, I ended up writing The Swan Book, a novel that imagines an apocalyptic future and shows how Aboriginal people are tied through globalization to the inequalities and suffering experienced by millions of others across the planet.
-I could not foresee the global pandemic emergency taking place now, or how this would link all of humanity in a global tragedy and an urgent worldwide fight for our survival, but I was drawn to write about our struggle in the worst conditions.
+I could not foresee the global pandemic emergency, nor how it would link all of humanity in a global tragedy and an urgent worldwide fight for our survival, but I was drawn to write about our struggle in the worst conditions.